-Over the weekend we had some fantastic news and we’re delighted to announce that, for the second year running, we have been shortlisted for the Music Education Council Major Award.
+Over the weekend we had some fantastic news and we’re delighted to announce that, for the second year running, we have been shortlisted for the Music Education Council Major Award at this years Music Teachers Awards for Excellence.

 Dubbed the Oscars of the arts education sector, over 280 industry guests including teachers, hub leaders, musicians and VIPs – representing the best and brightest in performing arts education come together to celebrate excellence in music education.